 4.2.2 Structure of the northern map region

 In the northern map region (fig. 1C), exposure is generally poor, with heavy vegetation and frost-heave on exposed ridges restricting outcrop mapping opportunities to incised river valleys and high-relief ridgetops.
-Regionally, strata are folded into N-S trending, km-scale anticlinoria, plunging gently to the south (figs. SI1,2), with zones of parasitic meter-to-decimeter-scale z-folds concentrated largely on the western limbs of these anticlinoria.
+Regionally, strata are folded into N-S trending, km-scale anticlinoria, plunging gently to the south (figs. S1, S2), with zones of parasitic meter-to-decameter-scale z-folds concentrated largely on the western limbs of these anticlinoria.
 Although granitic intrusions that cross-cut the larger-scale D1 folds are found throughout the broader Khuvsgul area, the northern map region also harbors pre-to-syn-D1-deformational intrusive bodies.
-In the Xachimi Gol drainage (figs SI1,2), granodiorite plutons intrude the Sarkhoi Fm.
+In the Xachimi Gol drainage (figs. S1, S2), granodiorite plutons intrude the Sarkhoi Fm.
 At this locality, both the intrusive rocks and the country rock host meter-scale N-S folds and fold-axial-planar foliation.

 Secondary fabrics are generally more apparent in northern map region outcrops than elsewhere in the greater Khuvsgul area, with slaty axial-planar cleavage observed in most outcrops that contain meter-to-decimeter scale folds.
 Darkhat Group exposures often feature a well-developed asymmetrical crenulation cleavage (fig. 8B).
-This crenulation cleavage is most apparent in the southernmost portion of the northern map region (fig. 1C; fig SI1), where D2-parallel cleavage cross-cuts bedding in outcrops within D1-parallel folds.
+This crenulation cleavage is most apparent in the southernmost portion of the northern map region (fig. 1C; fig. S1), where D2-parallel cleavage cross-cuts bedding in outcrops within D1-parallel folds.
 Here, the resultant crenulation generally indicates a maximum stress direction for the D2 fabric that trends north-northeast - south-southwest: cleavage orientations broadly dip to the south-southwest, with lengthening of the south-southwest-dipping cleavage planes indicating top-to-the-north-northeast shear (fig. 8A).
 Although there are only a few exposures of the fault contact, a majority of the footwall rocks at these outcrops feature a single, south-southwest dipping planar foliation, likely the result of intense fault-proximal deformation resulting in the obliteration of the earlier N-S axial-planar fabrics.
-Due to its proximity to the E-W trending portion of the Arcai Gol drainage, this fault system is referred to as the Arcai Gol Thrust (fig. SI1).
+Due to its proximity to the E-W trending portion of the Arcai Gol drainage, this fault system is referred to as the Arcai Gol Thrust (fig. S1).